You ought to know what happens when your car is towed in NYC

 - Valid insurance card registered to the vehicle

 - Accepted method of payment

-if you operate your vehicle regularly in NYC, it is important to know how to redeem your car as painlessly and efficiently as possible.
-You can locate your towed vehicle by clicking on this link; and then clicking on the “locate towed vehicle” bar in the right column.
+if you use your vehicle regularly in NYC, it is important to know how to redeem your car as painlessly and efficiently as possible.
+You can find your towed vehicle by clicking on this link, and then clicking on the “locate towed vehicle” bar in the right column.

 Please share your experiences when you redeemed your vehicle that may help other members of the driving public avoid some land minds.[Editor’s note: Sources for this article were NYC DOF; and “The New York City Parking Survival Guide,” by Louis Camporeale, (Parking Pal Company Inc.)]

 - Metes and Bounds Description of Place of Occurrence can be Beaten - January 15, 2018

 - Client Success: I Beat a No Standing Parking Ticket - January 8, 2018

 - Final Parking Ticket Quickie Quiz Challenge for 2017 - January 2, 2018